auth0bitai/upwork/keyword/Web3/Game/job/0001/index.md

 - `Web3.js`
 - and all other in the `Skills & Expertise` Section

-Full description will be provided during an interview.
+Full description including Website & Game Platform specifications and Security Considerations will be provided during an interview.

 **Job Keywods (Skills and Expertise)**: